-PIPPA is an adorable young GSD pup who's had a rough start to her young life!
-At just 8 weeks old, she was surrendered by her owner (a trucker) to a local shelter indicating she had been climbing his fence and escaping.
-It turns out she actually had an incontinence issue, and we suspect she was leaking urine in his truck while on the road.
+PIPPA is an adorable young GSD pup who's had a rough start to her life!
+At just 8 weeks old, she was surrendered by her owner to a local shelter indicating she had been climbing his fence and escaping.
+It turns out she never had a fence issue, she actually had a birth defect and her internal plumbing wasn’t in the correct place.
 She was in the shelter's foster care program for around a month while they tried to figure out what was causing the problem.
-MOGS ended up taking her in and putting her through surgery to try to correct the problem -- her plumbing was basically in the wrong spot -- which means urine didn’t empty into her bladder but instead exited directly as it was produced, and she was leaking.
+MOGS ended up taking her in and putting her through surgery to correct the problem.
+Now she is a happy, goofy, playful teenager!

 PLEASE READ THIS:

 Your message has been sent to Missouri German Shepherd Rescue.